vapoursynth/vapoursynth/doc/pythonreference.rst

 .. py:class:: EnvironmentPolicy

    This class is intended for subclassing by custom Script-Runners and Editors.
 The instance controls which environment is in which context.
 Each environment must be associated with a unique ID (integer) that identifies which environment is in use.
+The exact meaning of "context" is defined by the concrete EnvironmentPolicy.

    To use this class, first create a subclass and then use :function:`register_policy` to get VapourSynth to use your policy.
 This must happen before vapoursynth is first used.
 VapourSynth will automatically register an internal policy if it needs one.
 The subclass must be weak-referenciable!